Deutsche Bank has struck a deal with Google Cloud to move most of its workloads and data over to the tech giant's cloud platform.

 Deutsche Bank has lost almost €10bn in revenues since 2015, down from €33.5bn in 2015 to €23.165bn in 2019, and has faced $18.3bn in regulatory fines since 2008.

-Reuters reported that it was struggling with its outdated tech infrastructure. in addition to outdated architecture, Reuters reported on the rumor mill back in February that one idea under consideration was to set up a "corporate credit marketplace" open to companies and other banks to apply for loans.
+Reuters reported that it was struggling with its outdated tech infrastructure, and that it was considering to set up a "corporate credit marketplace" open to companies and other banks to apply for loans.
 It is unclear how far this plan has made it off the drawing board.